‹ Customer Satisfaction Survey Templates

 Net Promoter Score NPS Calculation

-The Net Promoter Score (NPS) is calculated by subtracting the percentage of detractors from the percentage of promoters.
-This score provides a clear and concise metric for measuring customer loyalty and satisfaction.
-To calculate the NPS, companies need to categorize customer responses into promoters, passives, and detractors, and then apply the following formula: NPS = % Promoters – % Detractors.
-The resulting score can range from -100 to +100, with higher scores indicating greater customer loyalty and satisfaction.
+Net Promoter Score (NPS) is calculated by subtracting the percentage of detractors from the percentage of promoters.
+The score ranges from -100 to +100, with higher numbers showing stronger customer loyalty and satisfaction.

 Using NPS Surveys to Improve Customer Experience